Casehero

 Factors of Carryout Orders

-The factors which will be tempted to look for an increase in the carryout orders will be the increase in the revenue stream of the restaurant by serving the carryout orders.
-Furthermore, the restaurant only possesses 44 dining tables to serve the customers who visit the restaurants and long lines of customers compel the restaurant to serve a limited number of customers.
+The factors that will be tempted to look for an increase in the carryout orders will be the increase in the revenue stream of the restaurant by serving the carryout orders.
+Furthermore, the restaurant only possesses 44 dining tables to serve the customers who visit the restaurants, and long lines of customers compel the restaurant to serve a limited number of customers.

-The factors that would make to decrease the carryout orders consist of the increase in waiting time for the customers in line visiting the order which would increase the average turnover time of serving the customer visiting the restaurant and will also result in longer waiting lines which will compel many customers to balk and renege.
+The factors that would decrease the carryout orders consist of the increase in waiting time for the customers in line visiting the order, which would increase the average turnover time of serving the customer visiting the restaurant and will also result in longer waiting lines, which will compel many customers to balk and renege.

 Seating Policy of Paramount

-The seating policy of Paramount is one of its kind in which the customers are instructed to sit only when the order is placed by them and the payment is being made by them at the pickup and beverage counter in the restaurant.
+The seating policy of Paramount is one of a kind in which the customers are instructed to sit only when the order is placed by them, and the payment is made by them at the pickup and beverage counter in the restaurant.

-This policy of Paramount assists in increasing the turnover rate of the visitors who are served breakfast in the restaurant because when the customer picked up their order they intend to look for an idle table so that they can be seated and enjoy their breakfast.
+This policy of Paramount assists in increasing the turnover rate of the visitors who are served breakfast in the restaurant because when the customer picks up their order, they intend to look for an idle table so that they can be seated and enjoy their breakfast.
 Hence, this policy…

 Unlock Case Solution Now!